Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current patterns for Eigenstates of anharmonic potentials

-Similarly, the $p$-axis is a blue line of zero of $J_p$ in the harmonic case, and, for symmetry reasons, also for even potentials.
-For odd potentials these $J_p$ zeros do not lie on the $p$-axis but are displaced to the right.
-One might wonder whether an alternative to the break-up of the $J_p$ lines in the bottom row of Fig.~\ref{fig:zeros_anharm} can exist for odd truncations.
-The answer is --it cannot; to the left of the $p$-axis an odd potential is hard and therefore has to yield the characteristic pattern displayed in the top row, to the right it is soft, yielding the middle row pattern.
+Can an alternative to the break-up of the $J_p$ zero-lines for odd potentials, see bottom row of fig.~\ref{fig:zeros_anharm_1}, exist?

+The answer is --it cannot: to the left of the $p$-axis an odd potential is hard and therefore has to yield the charac\-teristic pattern displayed in the top row of fig.~\ref{fig:zeros_anharm_1}, to the right it is soft, yielding the middle row pattern.
 Near the $p$-axis both patterns meet but cannot be connected due to the continuity of $J_x$ and $J_p$ as functions of $x$ and $p$.
-The only option, respecting continuity, is the cut-and-reconnect pattern we see realised in the bottom row of Fig.~\ref{fig:zeros_anharm}.
+The only option, respecting continuity, is the cut-and-reconnect pattern we see realised in bottom row of fig.~\ref{fig:zeros_anharm_1}.

-Per zero circle four stagnation points form near the diagonals $|x|=|p|$, i.e., in the limit of vanishing anharmonicity they lie at odd multiples of 45 degrees (counted from the $x$-axis).
-These 45-degree positions can be understood from the above observations.
-The elliptic squashing and expansion of the zero circles $(J_x=0)$ and $(J_p=0)$ is weak.
-We therefore have to consider the deformation of a zero circle into two ellipses with small, slightly different eccentricities, common centres and equal area which are aligned with the coordinate axes of phase space.
-In the limit of vanishing eccentricities these intersect at odd multiples of 45 degrees forming the \emph{diagonal stagnation points} we observe in Fig.~\ref{fig:zeros_anharm} or Fig.~\ref{fig:prediction_zeros_anharm}.
+In the limit of vanishing anharmonicity, four stagnation points form on the diagonals $|x|=|p|$ per zero-circle.
+These positions can be understood from the above observations.
+The elliptic squashing and expansion of the zero-circles of $J_x$ and $J_p$ is weak, leading to deformation of a zero-circle into two ellipses with small, slightly different eccentricities, common centres and equal area which are aligned with the coordinate axes of phase-space.
+In the limit of vanishing eccentricities these intersect at odd multiples of 45 degrees forming the \emph{diagonal stagnation points} we observe in Figs.~\ref{fig:prediction_zeros_anharm} and~\ref{fig:zeros_anharm_1}.